Constraints on DBI dark energy with chameleon mechanism: Results

-The constraint derived from our analysis is presented in Table \ref{tab:bestfit_nochameleon}, along with the mean and $1\sigma$ constraint level on the cosmological parameters.
-In Fig.\ref{fig:cosmo_no} we have shown the $1D$ and $2D$ triangular plot of the posterior distribution of $H_0, w_b h^2, \Omega_0, r_d$ obtained from our analysis.
+The constraint derived from our analysis is presented in Table \ref{tab:constaint}, along with the mean and $1\sigma$ constraint level on the cosmological parameters.
+In Fig.\ref{fig:cosmo_no} we have shown the $1D$ and $2D$ triangular plot of the posterior distribution of $H_0, \Omega_m, \Omega_b$ obtained from our analysis.
 The red plot depicts the posteriors obtained for the \textit{\setone} data combination, the blue corresponds to the \textit{\settwo}, and for the \textit{\setthree} it is shown in green.
 Figure \ref{fig:cosmo_no} illustrates that the posteriors derived from each of these data sets exhibit remarkable consistency.
 The plot of the constraint obtained for the model parameters $\eta, m_0, m_1$ is shown in Fig.\ref{fig:model_no}.
-From our analysis, there is no constraint obtained on the scalar field throat parameter $\eta$.
-The parameter $m_0$ stays without constraints, whereas the obtained constraint on the mean value indicates $m_1 \simeq 0$.
+From our analysis, the scalar field throat parameter $\eta$ has a lower bound approximately $eta > 0.24$ up to $3\sigma$ for all three data sets.
+The parameter $m_0$ has an upper bound, whereas the obtained constraint on the mean value indicates $m_1 \simeq 0$.
 This suggests that the self-interaction of the DBI field could potentially be negligible.

-In this work, we analysed the statistical performance of our proposed model in comparison to the standard $\Lambda$CDM cosmology.
+In this work, we analysed the statistical performance of DBI model in comparison to the standard $\Lambda$CDM cosmology.
 This evaluation was conducted using the minimum chi-squared statistic ($\chi^2_{\text{min}}$), the chi-squared difference ($\Delta \chi^2$), and the difference in the Akaike Information Criterion ($\Delta \text{AIC}$).
-Specifically, we computed the difference in minimum chi-squared values, $\Delta \chi^2_{\text{min}}$, between our model and the $\Lambda$CDM baseline, with the results presented in Table~\ref{tab:bestfit_nochameleon}.
-For each dataset considered, our model consistently achieved a better fit to the observational data than the $\Lambda$CDM framework.
+Specifically, we computed the difference in minimum chi-squared values, $\Delta \chi^2_{\text{min}}$, between our model and the $\Lambda$CDM baseline, with the results presented in Table~\ref{tab:constaint}.
+For each dataset considered, the DBI model without the chameleon mechanism slightly better fits the data than the $\Lambda$CDM framework.